Monsanto plots pricey Syngenta comeback amid growing scepticism

 LONDON/FRANKFURT U.S. agrochemicals firm Monsanto Co and its advisers are working flat out to accommodate Syngenta's qualms about regulatory hurdles to a deal whose perils may well outweigh the rewards.

-Investment bankers and analysts expect Monsanto to increase its bid by about 10 percent, to just short of 500 SFr, while others say Monsanto cannot afford to be scorned by the target again and would be ready to offer potentially close to 550 SFr.
+Investment bankers and analysts expect Monsanto to increase its bid by about 10 percent, to just short of 500 Swiss francs per share, while others say Monsanto cannot afford to be scorned by the target again and would be ready to offer potentially close to 550 francs.

-But chances that antitrust regulators will block the deal remain high since the combined entity would control more of 40 percent of the U.S. seeds market.
+But chances that antitrust regulators will block the deal remain high since the combined entity would control more than 40 percent of the U.S. seeds market.

 "The deal may not happen," said a source close to Syngenta, speaking on condition of anonymity.